jasonsjones/singly-linked-list/README.md

 idea of having a link to the next node is where this data structure gets its descriptive name.

-This implemenation provides basic functionality of adding nodes to the front or back of the list, as well as the ability to insert a node at a given position in the list.
+This implementation provides basic functionality of adding nodes to the front or back of the list, as well as the ability to insert a node at a given position in the list.
 It also provides the ability to remove nodes at the front or back of the list, or from any given position.